 Phil Harding, excavator and TV archaeologist

 I was proud to host the late Bill Tidy as our regular cartoonist.
 Well known to people of a certain age for his cartoon strips the Cloggies and the Fosdyke Saga, and – a memorable part of my school days – Grimbledon Down in New Scientist, his work accompanied the Spoilheap column in every issue.
-Bill talked about his passion for archaeology in a recent interview in the Derby Telegraph.
+Bill talked about his passion for archaeology in an interview in the Derby Telegraph.
 I interviewed him for British Archaeology in his studio in 2014:

 I started with 46 wire-bound pages including the cover.
 My last issue with Simon had 56, and was perfect bound.
 Subsequent cost savings enabled me to add a further 12 pages, which is where the magazine presently is.
 My goal is that British Archaeology should publish the best and most interesting of what is happening today in its field (and sometimes things we might wish were not happening).
 The quality of unsolicited submissions, readers’ letters and general feedback – and rising circulation – suggest that I’m getting at least something right.
 But a magazine is only as good as its next issue: and you never know what that might hold.

 How to find it You can buy British Archaeology in UK shops (if you can’t find it, just ask in your local WH Smith and they will get it for you) or have it delivered to your door as a subscriber.
 There is a digital subscription option that gives you a magazine you can read online, on your computer, smart phone or tablet including iPad and Android (you can see a complete issue here).
 There is also a British Archaeology App.
 Members of the Council for British Archaeology get the magazine mailed to them, as well as free access to the digital magazine and extensive archive (with an extremely useful search facility), as part of their membership benefits.